 “Pornographic Virus Alert from Apple” is a redirect screen that blocks you out of your Mac and claims that your computer and data have been compromised.
-Its main goal is to call the tech support number +1-855-550-6155 or +8667265620.
+“Pornographic Virus Alert from Apple” can also infect iPhones.
+Its main goal is to call a fake tech support number.
 There, you will likely encounter scammers disguised as Apple support, whose main goal is to ask you to pay a lot of money just to fix your Mac.
-If you have fallen victim to “Pornographic Virus Alert from Apple”, be advised that it in fact is a scam, however you should know that it could bring viruses to your Mac or it could be appearing on your browser because of such.
-Read this article to learn more abot “Pornographic Virus Alert from Apple” plus see steps on how to remove it entirely.
+If you have fallen victim to “Pornographic Virus Alert from Apple”, be warned that it is a scam, in fact.
+However, you should also know that it could bring viruses to your Mac or it could be appearing on your browser because of the presence of such on your Mac.
+Read this article to learn more about “Pornographic Virus Alert from Apple” plus see steps on how to remove it entirely.

 |Name||Pornographic Virus Alert from Apple|